Parity-Checked Strassen Algorithm

 It has come to a stage where the manager starts taking into account that $AB$ is a product of matrices, not of integers or of polynomials.
 Whilst the $(GA)(BH)$ framework exploits the fact that $A$ consists of rows and $B$ consists of columns, one can also see $A$ as a list of columns and $B$ as a list of rows.

-As part of the new perspective, \emph{MatDot code} in \cite{DFHJCG20} can be paraphrased as below: The manager prepares for each worker $s$ a column vector $x_s∈𝔽^{m×1}$ and a row vector $y_s∈𝔽^{1×m}$, and asks it to compute $(Ax_s)(y_sB)$.
-The manager can recover $C≔AB$ if the identity matrix is in the span of $x_sy_s$ over the punctual workers.
-To this end, the authors let $ζ_s∈𝔽$ be distinct scalars, and let * This implies that each $x_sy_s$ is a Toeplitz matrix, and any $2n-1$ many $x_sy_s$ span the space of Toeplitz matrices, in which the identity matrix lies.
-The number $2n-1$ is referred to as the \emph{recovery threshold} of MatDot coding.

-In parallel to MatDot code, \emph{polynomial code} in \cite{YMA20} can be paraphrased as below: The manager prepares for each worker $s$ a row vector $g_s∈𝔽^{1×ℓ}$ and a column vector $h_s∈𝔽^{n×1}$, and asks it to compute $(g_sA)(Bh_s)$.
+As part of the new perspective, \emph{polynomial code} in \cite{YMA17,YMA20} can be paraphrased as below: The manager prepares for each worker $s$ a row vector $g_s∈𝔽^{1×ℓ}$ and a column vector $h_s∈𝔽^{n×1}$, and asks it to compute $(g_sA)(Bh_s)$.
 The manager can decode $AB$ if the span of $h_sg_s$ over the punctual workers is the space of all matrices.
 This criterion is derived from $(g_sA)(Bh_s)=\tr(g_sABh_s)=\tr((h_sg_s)(AB))$.
 Since $\tr(¯X^⊤Y)$ is the Frobenius inner product of matrices $X$ and $Y$, one can decode $Y$ (in this case, $AB$) if a set of $X$'s (in this case, $h_sg_s$) span the space of matrices.